hs7t/logbook/README.md

 logbook write "Forgot my keys" --tag lostitems
 ```

-Tags can have *states*: a tag's state is like a counter you add to and
+Tags can have *states*: a tag's state is like a numeric value that you can
-substract from.
-You can change a state's value using a modifier, like this:
+increment and decrement using logs, like this:

 ```bash
 logbook write "Forgot my keys" -t lostitems +1